fwojciec/w11i.me/src/posts/simple-i18n-in-next-js.md

 }
 ```

 The context makes use of the `useState` hook to store and expose the value of the currently selected locale along with the `setLocale` function that changes it.
-The context will generally be initialized in the `LocaleProvider` component, but React expects the context to be created with default values, so we use the English language as the default locale and a noop function as the locale setter.
+The context will generally be initialized in the `LocaleProvider` component, but React expects the context to be created with default values, so we use the English language as the default locale and a no-op function as the locale setter.

 The `LocaleProvider` is a functional React component that has two side-effects defined in the two respective `useEffect` hooks.
 The first one stores the user's language preference in `localStorage` when locale is first defined and on each subsequent change.
 The second one checks the value of the locale URL parameter on every client-side route change and synchronizes the context state with the locale embedded in the URL.
 The `withLocale` HOC, discussed in the previous section, takes care of setting the initial state of the context during the server-rendering phase, but we also need to account for the possible locale changes that that happened during client-side navigation.
 The `LocaleProvider` component therefore checks the URL locale on every route change and updates its state accordingly.